 After completing the Advanced Certificate delegates will attend external MCA/SQA examinations in Navigation and Stability & Operations.

-The fee for the programme includes HELM Operations and two weeks of MCA oral preparation.
+The fee for the programmes includes two weeks of MCA oral preparation.

-The programme also consists of two required short courses and MCA signals exam, although an additional fee is required:
+The programme also consists of the following three short courses and MCA signals exam, although an additional fee is required:

 - Efficient Deck Hand (EDH) – A steering Certificate is also required to hold this qualification